 C emini tend to be slimmer, sleeker and longer legged than C gambianus which by contrast are slightly stockier.
 The easiest way to tell them apart is by their markings.
-Both have a grey to rusty-brown back and a paler belly, the change from dark to pale is quite sharp in C emini and much more gradual in C gambianus.
+C emini has a rusty-brown back with a sharp change to a white belly, whereas the C gambianus is predominantly grey in color in the up portion of its body with a much more gradual change to a white under belly.

 Giant Pouched Rats are not generally classed as domesticated animals.
 They require lots of love, attention, exercise, space, time and money if they are going to be kept as a successful pet.
 If you keep one of these animals the chances are that you may get bitten, they could destroy your furniture if let loose without being monitored and could keep you up at night if kept in your bedroom.
 They will also delight and amaze you and on balance they are worth it.
 If carefully socialised at an early age these animals can make wonderful, if challenging, pets.
 To become properly socialised daily handling needs to start from birth; we handle from day 2 and the cage is always located in our living room so that the babies are acclimatised to various sights and sounds.
 Young rats should be regularly introduced to new people and new experiences until they have overcome their natural fears.
 Once a bond between rat and owner has been established it needs to be reinforced every day with extended periods of contact and play.